4 Reasons Why Your Induction Process Matters

 - Employee engagement and job satisfaction

 Your induction process is the initial lever for employee engagement.
 Your business has one chance to make a lasting impression on new employees.
+You can introduce ways of boosting employee happiness, such as recognizing the progress of your employees and offering workplace flexibility.
 Get it wrong and employees will feel lost and confused, and this alone will make people feel less engaged with their work and ultimately dissatisfied with their job.

 - Employer brand